gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

     ## 5   MUPIROCIN TOPICAL           No                No
     ## 6           GLIPIZIDE          Yes                No

-After thaat, I merged the obtained responses (GPTDFprescriptions) with the df with the full prescriptions and summarised them into a single row for each participant.
+The obtained responses (GPTDFprescriptions) were merged with the dataframe containing the full prescriptions, which was then summarised, keeping only a single row for each participant.

 ``` r
 medsfull2 <- PMedication %>%